PeterDrake/drakepedia/software_development/setting_up_github.md

    # Automatic backups created by Emacs
    *~

-   # Hidden files used by macOS to indicate directory display details, e.g., icon ordering
+   # Hidden files used by macOS to indicate directory display details, e.g., icon positions
    .DS_Store
    ```
 1. Add all remaining files to version control.